 When Japanese architect Kiyoaki Takeda happened upon an article in a 2020 edition of the Nature science journal, little did he realise the impact it would have on his Tokyo-based practice.
 The publication highlighted how the mass of human-made artefacts (referred to as anthropogenic mass) has begun to surpass all global living biomass.
-In other words, there are now more man-made environments on the planet than natural ones.
+In other words, man-made materials now outweigh all living things on earth.
 “Furthermore, it is reported that the dominant cause of this trend is construction materials,” Takeda-san says.

 As an architect who contributes to this alarming trend, Takeda set himself a personal challenge.
 He was driven to design a home in Tokyo – for humans – that could also support an ecosystem of plants, insects and wildlife.
 In turn, offsetting his impact on the natural environment and perhaps establishing a blueprint for future residences.
 Tsuruoka House is the result of his pursuits; a place where “architecture attempted to hold not only people but also other life forms,” the architect explains.

 Tsuruoka House in Tokyo by Kiyoaki Takeda Architects

 The design of Tsuruoka House began by reexamining the traditional division of indoor and outdoor spaces.
 Rather than simply splitting the site into two categories on a two-dimensional plan, where one section is dedicated to the house and the other to the garden, Takeda thought about stacking each of these components on top of each other in a cross-sectional plan.
 “All floors would be the ground level, providing underground-ish space below them,” the architect says, insisting that a symbiotic relationship between indoors and out “was likely to emerge.”